ALL THINGS RESTORED…

 Section 5: God the Holy Spirit: We believe the Holy Spirit is God.
 He came forth from the Father and the Son to convict the world of sin, righteousness and judgment.
 The Holy Spirit is the agent of regeneration and sanctification for believers in Jesus Christ.
 The Holy Spirit indwells every believer and makes the presence of Jesus real by teaching, comforting, guiding, convicting and enabling believers to live in ways that honor God.
 He empowers believers for ministry.
 We believe in the present and interactive ministry of the Holy Spirit and in all the Biblical gifts, which He continues to give today.
 (Acts 1:8; John 14: 16-17; Galatians 4:6; I John 5:7-8; I Corinthians 2:12)

 Section 6.
-Christ’s Resurrection, Ascension and Immanent Return: We believe that after Jesus Christ’s substitutionary death, He was resurrected bodily and ascended into Heaven, where He sits at the right hand of God the Father, forever making intercession for His people.
-(Acts 2:23-24; Acts 3:14-15; Acts 10:39-41; Romans 1:4; Romans 10:9; I Corinthians 15:1-7) We believe in the literal, physical, personal and visible return of Jesus Christ to the earth and the establishment of His everlasting kingdom and dominion.
-(Acts 1:10-11; 3:19-21; Daniel 7:14; Revelation 20:4; Revelation 22:20) We acknowledge His Lordship — that Jesus Christ is Lord over all things in heaven and in earth, and under the earth.
+Christ’s Resurrection and Ascension: We believe that after Jesus Christ’s substitutionary death, He was resurrected bodily and ascended into Heaven, where He sits at the right hand of God the Father, forever making intercession for His people and where He is actively involved in the earth as we, the sons of God co-labor with Him.
+(Acts 2:23-24; Acts 3:14-15; Acts 10:39-41; Romans 1:4; Romans 10:9; I Corinthians 15:1-7) We acknowledge His Lordship — that Jesus Christ is Lord over all things.
 (Philippians 2:9-10)

-Section 9.
-Satan: We believe in the reality and personhood of Satan, (Job 1:7; Matthew 4:1-11) and that he was defeated by Christ’s death, burial and resurrection.
-(Ephesians 1:19-23; Colossians 2:15) We believe that Christ has delegated His authority over all the works of Satan to His body, the Church.
+Section 8. satan: We believe in the reality and personhood of satan, (Job 1:7; Matthew 4:1-11) and that he was defeated by Christ’s death, burial and resurrection.
+(Ephesians 1:19-23; Colossians 2:15) We believe that Christ has delegated His authority over all the works of satan to His body, the Church.
 (Matthew 28:18-20)

 a) The confirmation of one’s call by the laying on of hands with prophecy (Acts 13:1-3).